-externalId shall be set to M2M-Ext-ID
+externalId shall be set to M2M-Ext-ID.

 supportedFeatures - shall be set to a string value of "0" indicating no support for notifications over Websockets or notification test events.

 maximumLatency - This value tells the network how long the UE is allowed to sleep.
 Setting it to 0 will disable PSM, extended idle mode DRX, and S-GW buffering.
-The IN-CSE shall extract the the active periodicity defined in the scheduleElement(s) of all the applicable activityPatternElements attributes of the <AE> resource(s) of the ADN-AE(s) and <remoteCSE> resource of the ASN/MN-CSE hosted by the UE, if configured.
+The IN-CSE shall extract the active periodicity defined in the scheduleElement(s) of all the applicable activityPatternElements attributes of the <AE> resource(s) of the ADN-AE(s) and <remoteCSE> resource of the ASN/MN-CSE hosted by the UE, if configured.
 The IN-CSE shall set Maximum Latency to be approximately the periodicity of the active periods defined in the scheduleElement(s) of all the applicable activityPatternElements attributes of the <AE> resource(s) of the ADN-AE(s) and <remoteCSE> resource of the ASN/MN-CSE hosted by the UE, if configured.
 If there is no periodicity it is recommended not to utilize this parameter.

 maximumResponseTime - When the UE uses PSM, Maximum Response Time tells the network how long the UE should stay reachable after a TAU.
 When the UE uses eDRX, Maximum Response Time is used by the network to determine when to send a reachability notification before a UE's paging occasion.
 The IN-CSE extracts a duration of activity from the scheduleElement of all the applicable activityPatternElements attributes of the <AE> resource(s) of the ADN-AE(s) and <remoteCSE> resource of the ASN/MN-CSE hosted by the UE, if configured..
 The IN-CSE shall set Maximum Response Time to reflect this duration of activity, indicating how long the UE should stay reachable for downlink communications.